maynard242/SeaLionMCP/SECURITY.md

 # Security Assessment Report

-## Sea-lion MCP Server Security Analysis
+## Sea-lionMCP Server Security Analysis

-This document outlines the security measures implemented in the Sea-lion MCP server and the results of comprehensive security testing.
+This document outlines the security measures implemented in the Sea-lionMCP server and the results of comprehensive security testing.

 ## Security Features Implemented